 If your artwork has specific Pantone colours to match to, please flag this in your order when supplying.

 Bleed & crops

-- Prior to sending us artwork please ensure that you open and view the document at 100% magnification (or equivalent magnification dependant on the scale the document had been prepared at), as this will give an accurate indication into the likely final print quality.
-If your file looks pixelated, or jagged on screen, it's very likely it will produce like this too.
+Prior to sending us artwork please ensure that you open and view the document at 100% magnification (or equivalent magnification dependant on the scale the document had been prepared at), as this will give an accurate indication of the likely final print quality.
+If your file looks pixelated, or jagged on screen, this is how it will produce too.

 When you are ready to send us your artwork

-- if the file is over 10mb, please supply the artwork to us via WeTransfer.
+If the file is over 10mb, it's probably best to supply the artwork to us via WeTransfer.